-students have a voice.18 It will be apparent that these represent a wide range of viewpoints and interests, and it is acknowledged that the accommodation of the interests they represent is perhaps especially difficult if an agreed and satisfactory supervisory framework is not in place, and it is not clear that there is such an arrangement currently in place in Hong Kong.19
+represent is perhaps especially difficult if an agreed and satisfactory supervisory framework is not in place, and it is not clear that there is such an arrangement currently in place in Hong Kong.19

-The Law Society's decision to exercise its powers and impose a Common Entrance Examination on all aspirants to practise as Solicitors in Hong Kong also highlights problems of regulation and effective stakeholder participation.
-This decision has considerable implications for the wider profession, for students, and for the current providers of legal education: the Universities, their Deans and senior management.
+The Law Society's proposal to impose a Common Entrance Examination on all aspirants to practise as Solicitors in Hong Kong also highlights problems of regulation and effective stakeholder participation.
+The proposal and the subsequent suggestion to include questions of its choice in the exams has considerable implications for the wider profession, for students, and for the current providers of legal education: the Universities, their Deans and senior management.
 It has had a significant impact upon the conduct of the present enquiry.
-Details of the proposals have been sketchy to the point of exiguousness, a feature of the process that has been criticised by multiple respondents to this review.20 In the absence of any insight into the detail of what was being proposed by the Law Society, the abilities of the consultants to make recommendations have been significantly circumscribed.21
+Details of the proposals have been sketchy to the point of exiguousness, a feature of the process that has been criticised by multiple respondents to this review.20 In the absence of any insight into the detail of what was being proposed by the Law Society, the abilities of the Consultants to make recommendations have been significantly circumscribed.21